 This report was prepared by the New York District, North Atlantic Division of the U.S. Army Corps of Engineers in partnership with the New Jersey Department of Environmental Protection

-Please send comments or questions about this Draft Environmental Assessment to: U.S. Army Corps of Engineers New York District Attention: Mr. Jeffrey Fry, Room 2151 Jacob J. Javits Federal Building 26 Federal Plaza New York, New York 10278-0090
+U.S. Army Corps of Engineers New York District Jacob J. Javits Federal Building 26 Federal Plaza New York, New York 10278-0090

 Pertinent Data

 Description